ovh/docs/pages/web/hosting/cms_manual_installation_wordpress/guide.en-asia.md

 > [!primary]
 >
-> - The server name of a database included with your web hosting plan usually has this form: `NameOfYourDatabase.mysql.db`.
+> The server name of a database included with your web hosting plan usually has this form: `NameOfYourDatabase.mysql.db`.
->
-> - The server name of a CloudDB database starts with your OVHcloud NIC handle and is in the following form: `OVHID(without-ovh)-XXX.eu.clouddb.ovh.net` where the **"X"** are to be replaced by the reference of your CloudDB service.
 >

 - Table prefix: if you are installing with a brand new database, enter your preferred “prefix”.
 If you are using a database that is already in use by another website, please refer to [Step 1.4](#step1-4) of this guide to avoid entering a table "prefix" that is already in use in your database.